Roni Küppers

 Hello!

-I am a PhD researcher in the Department of Methodology at the LSE and a Fellow of the La Caixa Foundation.
-You can check my LSE page here.
+I am a PhD candidate in the Department of Methodology at the LSE (thesis submitted) and a Fellow of the La Caixa Foundation.
+You can check out here my LSE page and my Google Scholar.
 Previously I worked as a research assitant at the Open University of Catalonia (UOC).
 I also previously worked in a project on social solidarity in contexts of high cultural diversity, commissioned by the Barcelona City Council to the Centre for International Relations (CIDOB).

-My thesis, now a book project, studies peoplehood and populism from the bottom up in Spain and Portugal.
-This research addresses puzzling political divergences across these two countries in recent years, exploring the reasons and implications of populism, but also building on these findings to inform critically extant theories of peoplehood and populism.
-It relies on extensive original data, chiefly in-depth interviews with discontent citizens, guided by an innovative approach to identity politics.
-The objective of this new approach is to better explain populist politics, and also to address two broader questions of critical importance: what is the status of modern peoplehood in societies of growing complexity?
-And does rising populist discontent contain the potential for its renewal?
+My doctoral thesis, now a book project, studies peoplehood and populism from the perspective of ordinary citizens in Spain and Portugal.
+This research stemmed from an intriguing puzzle in recent years concerning two countries that have been widely regarded as "comparable" societies: despite similar contexts, the “populist decade” has seen rising populism and severe instability in Spain, while political disengagement and politics-as-usual have been the norm in Portugal.
+Employing extensive original data from in-depth interviews and ethnographic observation, the book explores this empirical puzzle by explaining the meaning and implications of different ways of channelling political discontent, and building on these findings to inform established theories and preconceptions about peoplehood and populism.
+To do so, I develop an innovative approach to populism that seeks to push beyond gaps in existing scholarship.
+The objective of innovation is to better explain populist politics, and also to address two broader questions of critical importance: what is the status of democratic peoplehood in societies of growing complexity?
+And does rising populist discontent contain the potential for renewing democratic politics?

 My work has been supported by the La Caixa Foundation, the LSE, and the Humanitarian Trust.